-We touched briefly on some common motifs that appear frequently on kimono here, but thought we should delve deeper into this super interesting topic!
-Because the kimono is steeped in so much history (see here) it makes sense that the use of decorations would have deeper meaning too.
+We touched briefly on some common kimono motifs that appear frequently, but thought we should delve deeper into this super interesting topic!
+Because the kimono is steeped in so much history, it makes sense that the use of decorations would have deeper meaning too.
 Here are 18 common motifs and an overview of their meanings

 Japanese Kimono Motif #1 Flower Cart

 Kimono are often made specifically for a certain season, the flower cart is an extremely versatile motif as it depicts flowers from every season meaning that it can be worn year round.
 The cart is often an ox drawn cart which was used by nobles in the Heian period and on the cart are vessels full of extravagant blooms.
 Oh the joys of being an aristocrat, who wouldn’t want to be driven around in a cart overflowing with extravagant floral arrangements.

 Example of the flower cart motif on 2 different Japanese kimonos

 Known as Kiri in Japan and the Princess Tree worldwide, is a symbol often seen on kimono.
 It is closely associated with female identity.
 An old Japanese custom dictated that when a baby girl was born, the family would plant a Paulownia tree.
 When this girl grew up and eventually got married, the tree would be cut down and a wedding chest would be made from the wood.
 As Paulownia is a very high quality, yet fast growing wood it was perfect for storing delicate silks.
 Although this custom has mostly disappeared (who has a marriage chest these days?) the Paulownia tree still holds a place in Japanese culture.
 It is the emblem of the Japanese government and also the seal of the office of the Prime Minister.
 The fact that when the Phoenix came down from the realm of the gods to roost, it would do so in the Kiri trees branches has given this tree and symbol almost mythical status.